 Read about our course offerings.

 This secondary concentration aims to prepare students to enter growth fields within the world of finance and diversify their expertise in ways that make them attractive candidates to employers.
-Professor Kevin Mirabile, who developed the sequence, said that the program helps Gabelli School students buck the trend of hedge funds tending not to hire employees directly out of an undergraduate program.
+Professor Kevin Mirabile, who developed the sequence, said that the program helps Gabelli School students compete for coveted positions in alternative investment firms not often available to students coming out of an undergraduate program.
 It already has generated significant interest and job placements within the alternative investments industry.

 Consider these other factors, too: